Stripe Billing Integration

 }

-Connect the Stripe integration in just a few simple steps, starting in the 'Settings' tab located in the lower left of the navigation bar of the Brightback application.
-View the full step-by-step guide to connecting Stripe to Brightback.
+Connect the Stripe integration in just a few simple steps, starting in the 'Settings' tab located in the lower left of the navigation bar of the Chargebee Retention application.
+View the full step-by-step guide to connecting Stripe to Chargebee Retention.

 Resource Type Permissions Connect Permissions